danieluhl/astro-blog/src/content/blog/2025/live-by-the-codes.md

 realize your whole day is taken up by endulgance.

 Temperance relies heavily on mindfulness.
 You must be vigilant, self aware, and act with integrity.
-Temperance for the skeptics goes all the way to regulating thought, "control your thoughts, they shape your reality".
+Temperance for the stoics went all the way to regulating thought, "control your thoughts, they shape your reality".
 It is to regulate desiers and passions, avoid extremes, and most importantly, realize you can transmute the wild energy of passion into love, community, and hard work.

 ## 2. Speak Mindfully

-Never complain, even to yourself
+Never complain, even to yourself.

 Do not harbor hatred.
 Do not speak idly.
 Say what needs to be said at the right time, with full truth, affectionately, beneficially, and with a mind of good-will.

-Truthful, beneficial, altruistic, kind, timely.
+Truthful, beneficial, altruistic, kind, and timely.

 Some public speakers or podcasters are clearly a level above others.
 It takes a lot of practice to be good.
 What "good" means here is consciously choosing the right words at the right times to convey accurately what you are trying to in the fewest words possible.
-Obviously that leaves "um" and "like" out of the sentences.
+That leaves "um" and "like" out of the sentences.
 But it also means expanding your vocabulary out to find better words.
 It also means being good at reading the room.
 Is this a time to give ernest praise?
 Is it a good time to land a bad joke?

-Also, never complain.

 ## 3. Embrace Community

 Put people first.
 Practice sympathetic joy, rejoicing in the happiness of others.
 Let go of anxiety.

 Don’t waste time worrying about other people’s opinions.
 Don’t suffer imagined troubles.
 Don’t presume what others think of you.

 Sympathetic joy is the opposite of jealousy or envy, you genuinely feel great for others in their victories and expand their good feelings out to yourself and then to the world.
+Think of metta (loving kindness) practice and get into that mindset often.

 For me community means fighting my social anxieties, reaching myself out into the world to interact genuinely with people where they are.
 Try to break through